KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 #### :pushpin: Examples:

 A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
 The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
 The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.
 This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.
+(FIXME we missed this.
+Needs to reflect the new block 100k rule mentioned on line 423)

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50 &